 - Windows Resource Protection found corrupt files but was unable to fix some of them. – If this error occurs, you will need to repair the corrupted files manually.
 See the guide below.

 **Try to run SFC scan two to three times to fix all the errors**

-If Windows Management Instrumentation is showing unusual behavior and using too many computer resources, it is best to try and restart the service.
+Restarting your Windows Management Instrumentation service is another good solution to fix the WMI Host High CPU usage error.
+If WMI provider host is showing unusual behaviour and using too many computer resources, it is best to try and restart the service.

 Step 1: Press on Windows Key + R and type Services.msc